alloba/book-of-hours-notes/books/A True History of Valentine Dewulf.md

 ## Description
 A True History of Valentine Dewulf

-Written in the third person by Valentine Dewulf.
+Written in the third person by [[world-at-large/Valentine Dewulf|Valentine Dewulf]].
 Rarely coherent, though it includes some useful footnotes on falconry and on exotic veterinary medicine.
 ### Partial Study Description
+I'm Reading...

+Valentine is obssessed with the meaning of the Dewulf coat-of-arms: 'On a field or, a chevron enarched gules between two corby heads erased sable in chief and a wolf sejant sable in base.'
 ### Study Complete Description
+I've Read...

+'Long have the two birds pursued my blood, yet one is no Crow, yet it is darker.
+Long has the Wolf rolled itself in gold like a clovered cow, until its slobberings stain our thoughts…'